 Meta Descriptions: One of the best ways to ensure your website has strong SEO is to add some almost-invisible words to it.
 These are called meta descriptions and they don’t appear anywhere on your site for people to read.
 But, they do appear in Google searches.
 It’s basically part of the language on which Google relies.
 If properly written, meta descriptions will increase site visitors over time quite significantly.
 Every single page on your website should be optimized with meta descriptions.
 Installing a tool like Yoast, for WordPress, can help you have an easy place to write meta descriptions.
 From there, it’s figuring out what keywords you want to capitalize on.
 This is overwhelming and far too technical for a lot of people, so one thing Blueprint.Inc offers is to write all these meta descriptions for a company as a key building block.

 Content: Having content on your site, that pertains to your business, helps potential customers find you.
 If you are that same plumber, and you have an article about 5 Reasons a Shower Drain Stops Up, you’ll likely start getting Google traffic off of that article.
 That traffic is also coming from people with stopped up drains.
 These same people are interacting with your website and getting to know you.
 CHA CHING!
-These same people reading this article are great to target with a retargeting ad.
-(See what a retargeting ad is here).
+These same people reading this article are great to target with a retargeting ad (retargeting ads are ads that are served only to people who have visited your site via the Google ad network or on social media sites).
 If you are a plastic surgeon with blog content on how to get rid of a double chin with surgery or kybella, you will 100% pick up more clients than your competitor that doesn’t.
 Why?
 Google searches will bring those clients your way.
 That’s the power of SEO.
 (Another shameless plug, but Blueprint Marketing also writes content for business websites.)

 Keywords: Keywords are words or phrases to use in your content that simply match commonly searched for terms that overlap with what you sell.
 For example if you are a jewelry store in Birmingham, please have “Monique Pearl, a jewelry store in Birmingham, AL,” written several times in your content on your website!
+(Obviously, don’t use our fictional store name, Monique Pearl, in your content … just ‘a jewelry store in Birmingham’ or whatever city your business is in!)
 That way, when someone is Googling “jewelry store birmingham” your business will show up.
 It’s worth the time to think through what keywords you need to build content around.
 And, this is what SEO content companies can help you build as well.
 But, beware of content simply written to boost SEO and actually provide no value to the person who finds your site through this blog post.
 You want all your content to be reflective of your brand and business.

 If your business is lucky enough to be written about, and linked to, by The New York Times, your site will rank higher.
 Why?
 The New York Times carries a lot of weight with Google.
 Thus, if The New York Times says that they deem your business worthy enough to link to, it actually means a whole lot.
 It helps pull you up in SEO rankings.
 So, the more reputable sites that link to you, the higher your SEO will be.